 Drinkware: down from its peak.
 Stainless steel tumblers now get 1,400–1,800 views (down from 3,400+ in 2023).
 A $22 tumbler at 1,600 views costs 1.4¢ per view — still decent, but no longer the clear winner it was.

-78% of recipients keep branded items because they're useful.
+Utility explains the whole study.
 Ask "will someone actually use this?" before you pick anything else.

 The sustainability math for buyers